MisterTarock/Ultracar/README.md

 When started, this program uses the following parameters :

 * -d : Data directory [Default: "data" folder in the root]
-* -t : When splitting the test batches, selects the proportion of the valdiation part [Default : 0.2]
+* -t : When splitting the test batches, selects the proportion of the validation part [Default : 0.2]
 * -k : Sets the dropout probability for the dropout layer of the NN [Default : 0.5]
 * -n : Number of epochs (number of trainings) [Default :10]
 * -s : Sets the amount of samples used per training [Default : 20000]
 * -b : Sets the amount of images per batch [Default : 40]
-* -o : Sets if only th ebest models are to be saved [Default: true]
+* -o : Sets if only the best models are to be saved [Default: true]
 * -l : Sets the learning rate for the NN [Default : 1e-4]

 The code works the following way: